Super Cup 2019: Steve Coppell promises full committment from ATK against Chennaiyin FC | Goal.com

 "They are obviously a very dangerous side and they have ambitions to try and win this competition, as do we.
 So I think it will be a close encounter and as always I hope it is entertaining and I hope the best team wins," he added.

 "During the ISL season, fairly early on, they didn't have that oomph that they had last year.
 Their qualification to the AFC Cup, I think, has lifted the camp.
-Getting through at this stage of the Super Cup is an exciting time of playing cup football because it's just win or lose," said Coppell.
+Getting through at this stage of the Super Cup is an exciting time of playing cup football because it's just win or lose," he mentioned.

 "That creates a slightly different feel in the dressing room to when you're playing league football.
 You always know in the league that most of the times you've got another chance and a defeat isn't as critical as here (Super Cup).
 You have to go forward, score goals and win the games to progress.
 It's more edgy.
 It's definitely a little bit more dangerous football."